akave-ai/akave-docs/content/smart-contracts/data-marketplace-example.md

   - **Node.js:** For all OS installation instructions visit https://nodejs.org/en/download (LTS Version recommended)
   - **Hardhat:** For all package manager installation instruction visit https://hardhat.org/hardhat-runner/docs/getting-started#installation

+{{< callout type="info" >}}
+**Important Note on Node Version Compatibility:**
+Hardhat only supports _even_ versions of Node.js with a release status of: Current, Active LTS or Maintenance.
+If the latest version of Node.js is currently _odd_ install an _even_ version using the node version manager.
+See the [Troubleshooting](/smart-contracts/data-marketplace-example/#incompatible-hardhat-and-node-version) section for more information on how to resolve
+{{< /callout >}}

 ### Mac OS Node.js install example

 If you don't already have Node.js installed you can install it by running: